amberstar/State/README.md

 #State Model Framework

-State is model Framework using structs, enums, and protocols as models and provides plist, binary, or JSON formats to store model.
+State is model Framework using structs, enums, and protocols as models and provides plist, binary, or JSON formats to store models.

 - model versioning, and migration
 - design model layer in Xcode model designer and generate model code